 There are three types of injections that goats in our area need annually; tetanus toxoid, BoSe, and a vaccination for enterotoxemia.
-Since Tinker Bell and Honey are now over a year old, it’s time to give them these yearly shots; and I thought that’d be relatively simple.
-But, it wasn’t quite that easy – here’s what I learned (skip to the last paragraph if you don’t want to know all the details on drugs for food producing animals):
+Here’s the basics to know about these vaccinations for goats (skip to the last paragraph if you don’t want to know all the details on drugs for food producing animals):

 1) First of all, what do these vaccinations prevent?

 - Tetanus toxoid – provides long term protection against tetanus (deadly if untreated) which is caused when a wound becomes infected with tetanus bacteria (these bacteria live in all soil).

 - Enterotoxemia vaccination – enterotoxemia is a condition where bacteria normally present in the goat intestinal tract grow uncontrollably.
 It occurs when movement of food through the intestines slows because of overeating of grain, spring pasture, milk, or milk replacer.
 It often occurs in spring after goats bloat from eating too much new spring growth, and is commonly referred to as “overeating” disease (also deadly if untreated).

 - BoSe – this is a selenium and vitamin E booster commonly given to goats residing in selenium deficient areas.
 It is necessary to maintain muscle tone in adults, and prevent “white muscle disease” in kids.

 2) Where/how do you obtain these substances?

 In order to answer this, you need to know about drugs for food producing animals: